DDOT Trees is the Urban Forestry Division (UFD) whose primary mission is to keep the District's street canopy healthy, safe, and growing.

 Adopting a tree is a great way to make nature part of your family.

-The Urban Forestry Administration (UFA) has established a new policy for property owners who are concerned about the yearly inconvenience caused by falling female ginkgo tree fruit.
+The Urban Forestry Division (UFD) has established a new policy for property owners who are concerned about the yearly inconvenience caused by falling female ginkgo tree fruit.

-Anyone, residents and contractors alike, who plant, prune or remove a public street tree within the Public Right-of-Way, must first obtain permission from the Department of Transportation and the Urban Forestry Administration.
+Anyone, residents and contractors alike, who plant, prune or remove a public street tree within the public right of way, must first obtain permission from the Department of Transportation and the Urban Forestry Division.

 Call 311 or go to 311 online to request street tree services, including reporting emergencies, pruning, removals, and planting.